gnss-sdr/geniuss-place/README.md

 - [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/)

-According to the name and the quality of the theme this website is based upon, most of the mistakes are from our side.
+According to the name and the quality of the theme this website is based upon, all the mistakes are from our side.

 #### Math